Archaic Greek sculpture: Background

 Later, the Mycenaean culture dominated mainland Greece, which left imposing stone buildings and sophisticated gold grave goods, found especially in Tiryns, Argos, Troy and Mycenae.
 The palatial architecture remaining at these archaeological sites demonstrates an advanced degree of skill in the handling of stone, and its constructive scheme later gave rise to the Greek temple design.
 At Mycenae there are some of the earliest examples of Greek architectural sculpture, particularly well achieved in the Lion Gate, where two stylized lions, with clean, vigorous lines, stand symmetrically over the lintel of the palace entrance.
 The Lion Gate, however, because of its large dimensions, is an exception, as is a polychrome terracotta woman's head that may be part of one of the earliest examples of life-size cult statuary found from Greece.
 The other Mycenaean finds are generally tiny terracotta pieces.
 Given the scarcity of more complete evidence, it is difficult to make generalizations about sculptural practice among them, and despite their skill with metals, especially precious metals, praised by Homer in vivid descriptions, no bronze sculptural relics from this period survive.

-By the end of the 2nd millennium BC, however, all these cultures had collapsed, beginning what has been called the Dark Ages.
-For reasons not yet fully elucidated, the local population declined drastically, the economy collapsed, writing ceased to be practiced, the arts regressed, and the repertoire of figurative representation disappeared almost completely.
-It was only after the mid-eighth century BC that a progressive social rearrangement took place, incorporating invaders from the Balkans and the remnants of the indigenous peoples, which would make possible a cultural resurgence that would be uninterrupted until the conquest of Greece by the Romans in the second century BC.
+By the end of the 2nd millennium BC, however, all these cultures had collapsed, beginning what has been called the Greek Dark Ages.
+For reasons not yet fully elucidated, the local population declined drastically, the economy collapsed, writing ceased to be practised, the arts regressed, and the repertoire of figurative representation disappeared almost completely.
+It was only after the mid–eighth century BC that a progressive social rearrangement took place, incorporating invaders from the Balkans and the remnants of the indigenous peoples, which would make possible a cultural resurgence that would be uninterrupted until the conquest of Greece by the Romans in the second century BC.

-A period still precedes the Archaic proper, the Geometric, in which figurative representation is gradually reestablished, in an almost entirely new foundation of visual language.
-Their sculpture was probably influenced by the art of the invading peoples, who brought with them an analytical tendency to design the works in distinct sections and in essential forms, being almost only silhouettes - a triangle for the torso, a circle for the head, and so on.
+A period still precedes the Archaic proper, the Geometric, in which figurative representation is gradually re-established, in an almost entirely new foundation of visual language.
+Its sculpture was probably influenced by the art of the invading peoples, who brought with them an analytical tendency to design the works in distinct sections and in essential forms, being almost only silhouettes – a triangle for the torso, a circle for the head, and so on.
 The older geometric bronzes are very flat, and seem to have been created as cut-outs of metal plates, and show rustic features.
 Terracotta pieces show a more complete volumetry.
-More recent bronzes are similar in this respect, following the development of the casting technique, and space begins to be explored more through pieces depicting chariots and group compositions.
+Later bronzes are similar in this respect, following the development of the casting technique, and space begins to be explored more through pieces depicting chariots and group compositions.
 In the case of the human figures, gender distinctions are sketchy: the men are naked and the women clothed; when in the rare cases where they are naked, they show breasts but not genitals.